DavidRajchman/ROS2_modular_edge_offloading/bridge/docs/AI_reference.md

         *   **Rehash Prevention:** To ensure stable Control Plane load during updates and prevent long pauses in the Data Plane due to rehashes under exclusive lock, the `std::unordered_map` instance will be pre-sized at initialization (e.g., using `map.reserve(MAX_EXPECTED_ROUTES)` where `MAX_EXPECTED_ROUTES` is a configurable upper bound like 10,000 plus a margin).
 This prevents automatic runtime rehashes.
         *   **Performance Implication:** This approach prioritizes stable Control Plane load during updates over achieving the absolute minimum Data Plane read latency or non-blocking reads.
 Data Plane reads will have a small, consistent overhead from lock acquisition.
 During Control Plane updates (when the exclusive lock is held), Data Plane routing lookups will be briefly paused.
 *   **Message Processing Flow (Data Plane Handler):**
-    1. Receives a raw message over its TCP connection.
+    1. Receives a raw message (or part of it) over its TCP connection.
-    2. Parses the header to extract `Source_Identifier` and `Topic`.
+    2. Parses the Modular GW header to:
+        a.
+Verify the Magic Number.
+        b.
+Extract `ID Group` and `Identifier in Group` to form the `Source_Identifier`.
+        c.
+Extract the `Message Type`.
+        d.
+Determine the total message length (by parsing `Topic Length` and `Payload Size`) to ensure the full message (original header + payload) is read.
+    3. Constructs the `RoutingKey` using the extracted `Source_Identifier` and `Message Type`.
-    3. Performs a lookup in the shared Routing Map.
+    4. Performs a lookup in the shared `RoutingTable` using this `RoutingKey`.
-    4. For each destination queue identified, enqueues a `std::shared_ptr<Message>`.
+    5. For each destination queue identified, enqueues a `std::shared_ptr<Message>` containing the *complete, original Modular GW message* (header and payload).
 *   **Symmetrical Routing Logic Execution:**
     *   The Data Plane handler's code for lookup and enqueuing is identical for messages from VHCs or MECs.
 The intelligence to differentiate flows is encoded in the Routing Map's contents by the OM via the Control Plane.